Lorislombardi/AD/README.md

 * **RemoveWindowsOld.ps1** : Powershell script for remove Windows.old.
 After installing the Windows 10 Build, a Windows.old folder is present.
 This script allows you to take the property of the Windows.old folder and to proceed to its deletion.
 A log is created in order to know if the deletion is successful or not.

 * **Groupe et Membre.txt** : Powershell script for list Active Directory Groups and his member.

+* **ImportAccount.zip** : Powershell script for import user account on Active Directory.
+The CSV file contain the value of the LDAP attributes.
+Password for the user is enter on the first line on the script.